-Many players dream of breaking the bank at the roulette tables but few have succeeded in achieving this seemingly impossible goal.
-In this game, whether a bet wins or loses normally depends on sheer chance.
-There is a house advantage built into every single wager, which wipes away most players’ bankrolls over time.
+Many players dream of breaking the bank at the roulette tables, but few have managed to achieve what seems like an impossible goal.
+In this game, whether a bet wins or loses usually depends purely on chance.
+A house advantage is built into every single wager, and it steadily erodes most players’ bankrolls over time.

-One of the very few exceptions from this norm is Gonzalo Garcia Pelayo, quite suitably dubbed the Master of the Roulette Wheel.
-Pelayo collected hundreds of thousands from the roulette tables in Europe and Las Vegas.
+One of the very few exceptions to this norm is Gonzalo Garcia Pelayo, aptly dubbed the Master of the Roulette Wheel.
+Pelayo won hundreds of thousands of dollars at roulette tables across Europe and Las Vegas.

-His is easily one of the most inspiring gambling stories of all times.
-We relate it in this article alongside several other accounts of gamblers who beat the game of roulette.
+His story is easily one of the most inspiring gambling tales of all time.
+We share it in this article, along with several other accounts of gamblers who managed to beat the game of roulette.

 Gonzalo Garcia Pelayo's Life